top of page

 Seams: Over-locked using 100% cotton thread

-Bottom Hems: 4” double fold with straight blind stitching using 100% cotton thread.
+Bottom Hems: County provides ¼”Rolled Hem over a beaded chain as a standard.
+4” double fold with straight blind stitching using 100% cotton thread is available upon request.

 Side Hems: Blind-stitched 1 ½” double turned using 100% cotton thread.